chipKIT32/chipKIT-importer/README.md

 At this point, you should be able to build the Plugin just like any other project in NetBeans (Select _Run_ -> _Build Project_ in the main menu or click the button with a hammer icon in the toolbar).

 ## Changelog:
+Version 1.1.4
+- Major overhaul of the Arduino board files parser
+- Adapted to MPLAB X IDE 5.x

 Version 1.0.6
 - Fixed [issue #26](https://github.com/chipKIT32/chipKIT-importer/issues/26): "chipkit plugin java exception"
 - Fixed [issue #27](https://github.com/chipKIT32/chipKIT-importer/issues/27): "The resolution of additional dependencies in imported projects takes too long"